 Land Rover needed to keep the Evoque looking contemporary without diluting its inherent appeal.
 This time round, the range is focused on the five-door body style that the majority of buyers of the earlier MK1 model chose.
 The Evoque's highly desirable design is a hallmark of this luxurious mid-sized SUV.
 For that reason, certain key elements, like the way that the clamshell bonnet is interrupted by bulging front wheel arches, and the ultra-slim rear glass area, have been retained.
 From the side though, there's a much cleaner look, with flush door handles borrowed from the Velar and smoother surfacing on the doors.
 Of course, what's more important is the stuff you can't see: Land Rover says that 90% of the body components are new, partly because this second generation Evoque is the first Jaguar land Rover group model to be based upon the company's completely new 'Premium Transverse Architecture'.
 Inside, the cabin has been influenced by the brand's larger Velar, hence the introduction of a 12.3-inch digital instrument panel and, on plusher versions, the option of a pair of centre-dash 10-inch 'Touch Pro Duo' screens.
 The new 'PTA' platform has extended the Evoque's wheelbase, so though the new model is actually a few millimetres shorter than its predecessor, it has better cabin packaging.
 You should notice this on the rear seat.
 Plus in the boot, where capacity has risen 10% to 591-litres - enough, Land Rover reckons, for a full set of golf clubs or a folded pram.
 With the second row folded down, there's 1,383-litres on offer.

-Pricing isn't much different, starting from just under £32,000.
+Pricing isn't much different, starting from just over £32,000.
 There are four main trim levels - standard Evoque, 'S', 'SE' and 'HSE', all with sportier 'R-Dynamic' sub-derivatives available for an extra £1,500.
-Plus initially there'll be flagship 'First Edition' models too.
 It all means that it's now possible to pay up to £50,000 for an Evoque.
 You can specify a Head-up display.
 Plus Android Auto and Apple CarPlay smartphone mirroring at last make an appearance.
 All variants get LED auto headlights, rain-sensing wipers, 17-inch or 18-inch alloy wheels, ambient cabin lighting, dual-zone climate control, and a heated windscreen.
 Upgrade yourself from standard 'Evoque' trim to 'S'-spec and you get perforated leather, electrically adjustable front seats, an improved infotainment system with Android Auto and Apple CarPlay, auto dimming on the side mirrors and rear-view mirror, and traffic sign recognition with an adaptive speed limiter.
 If you can move further up the range, 'SE'-spec gives you high-beam assist headlights and 'sweeping' LED indicators, plus 20in alloys, extra power adjustment and heating for the front seats, an interactive driver display, an electrically powered tailgate and a parking pack that includes a rear traffic monitor.
 Finally, 'HSE' trim upgrades the leather upholstery and brings a 380W Meridian sound system, the ClearSight rear-view mirror camera, gesture control for the powered tailgate, adaptive cruise control and a different finish of 20-inch alloys.

 This MK2 Evoque's new 'Premium Transverse Architecture' platform allows Jaguar land Rover's smaller models to become more technologically sophisticated, particularly in terms of powertrain electrification.
 We'll see the fruit of that when the plug-in three-cylinder turbo petrol powerplant is introduced to the range.
 For the time being, Land Rover reckons that a front-driven 150PS diesel manual model will put out 143g/km of CO2 and that the cleanest mild-hybrid auto diesel will put out 149g/km and deliver 50.4mpg on the combined cycle.
 All these figures are compiled from the stricter WLTP cycle.
 A three-year, unlimited mileage warranty comes with this model, with further extensions available if you want them.
 There's also an 'InControl Protect' service that allows you to monitor vital stats on your car from your smartphone and will guide the breakdown services to your Evoque should it ever have a problem.
 Also included is European cover and a promise to get you on your way as soon as possible in your own car or in a loan vehicle if the required repair will take longer than four hours.